amburgey/Browntreesnake_ATTRACTANTS/README.md

 We use an indicator variable (STATUS) to denote when 0 = a transect was not surveyed, 2 = a transect was surveyed but no scent was sprayed, 3 = a transect was surveyed and fresh scent was applied, and 4 = a transect was surveyed and scent had been applied the day before

 We fit two models in a Spatially Explicit Capture-Recapture framework.

+## Details of article
 Details of this work can be found in the published journal article on this topic:

 Amburgey SA, Yackel Adams AA, Gardner B, Lardner B, Knox AJ, Converse SJ (accepted) Tools for increasing visual encounter probabilities for invasive species removal: a case study of brown treesnakes.
 Neobiota.

-## Details of article TBD

 ## How to use this repository